Kwessler93/Netflix-Movie-Data/README.md

 - **PostgreSQL**: To store cleaned and merged data
 - **PyTrends**: For retrieving Google search trends on Netflix content
 - **OMDb API**: To fetch IMDb ratings and additional metadata
-- **SQLAlchemy & Pandas**: For database interaction and data wrangling
+- **JavaScript and HTML**: For database interaction and visual display

 ---